cloudmesh-community/book/chapters/data/mongodb.md

 ### MongoDB Querying

 The data retrieval patterns, the frequency of data manipulation statements such as insert, updates, and deletes may demand for the use of indexes or incorporating the sharding feature to improve query performance and efficiency of MongoDB environment [@www-guru99].
 One of the significant difference between relational databases and NoSQL databases are joins.
 In the relational database, one can combine results from two or more tables using a common column, often called as *key*.
 The native table contains the *primary key* column while the referenced table contains a *foreign key*.
 This mechanism allows one to make changes in a single row instead of changing all rows in the referenced table.
 This action is referred to as *normalization*.
 MongoDB is a document database and mainly contains denormalized data which means the data is repeated instead of indexed over a specific key.
 If the same data is required in more than one table, it needs to be repeated.
 This constraint has been eliminated in MongoDB's new version 3.2.
 The new release introduced a *$lookup* feature which more likely works as a left-outer-join.
 Lookups are restricted to aggregated functions which means that data usually need some type of filtering and grouping operations to be conducted beforehand.
 For this reason, joins in MongoDB require more complicated querying compared to the traditional relational database joins.
 Although at this time, *lookups* are still very far from replacing *joins*, this is a prominent feature that can resolve some of the relational data challenges for MongoDB [@www-sitepoint].
 MongoDB queries support regular expressions as well as range asks for specific fields that eliminate the need of returning entire documents [@www-guru99].
 MongoDB collections do not enforce document structure like SQL databases which is a compelling feature.
 However, it is essential to keep in mind the needs of the applications[@www-upwork].

-#### Mongo Queries examples:
+#### Mongo Queries examples

 The queries can be executed from Mongo shell as well as through scripts.

 To query the data from a MongoDB collection, one would use MongoDB's *find()* method.

 ```bash
 > db.COLLECTION_NAME.find()